Nector + LogicERP POS Integration

 1. Let Customers Earn Points on Offline Purchases

-When customers buy in-store, their purchase should contribute to the same loyalty journey as their online purchases.
-The LogicERP POS integration helps brands extend Nector loyalty into offline retail purchases, so in-store buying behavior can support the customer's reward progress.
+When customers buy in-store, their purchase can contribute to the same loyalty journey as their online purchases.

 2. Let Customers Redeem Points at Retail Checkout